From concept to poster in 2 days – join us for a human-computer interaction research jam!

 You have to be registered for at least one day of CHI to register for the Science Jam (applies to regular participants and mentors).

-Jan D. Smeddinck, ICSI / UC Berkeley, Germany
+Jan D. Smeddinck, ICSI / UC Berkeley, USA

 Elisa D. Mekler, University of Basel, Switzerland